DANCES WITH DECEPTION

 by Glenn Lovell

-“Dances with Wolves,” the 1990 Oscar-winner, was supposed to signal a “new awareness” of American Indian issues.
+The Oscar-winner was supposed to signal a “new awareness” of American Indian issues.
 It was supposed to lead to better vehicles and roles for Indian actors.
 Has this happened?
 Not according to a number of Indian actors, film makers and industry observers.

 The post-“Dances” outlook is status quo-to-grim, they say.
 In their future: more broken promises by Hollywood.
 More sidekick and comedy-relief roles.
 More lip-service from a liberal establishment represented by actors-turned-producers Robert De Niro and Robert Redford.

-”I didn’t expect a lot of change, but I did expect more Native Americans to be used in movies,” said Doris Leader Charge, the Lakota Sioux teacher who appeared in Kevin Costner’s “Dances.”
+”I didn’t expect a lot of change, but I did expect more Native Americans to be used in movies,” says Doris Leader Charge, the Lakota Sioux teacher who appeared in Kevin Costner’s “Dances.”
 “That hasn’t happened.”

 And why is this?